 Like most summer thunderstorms, it blew through fairly quickly and we were soon able to resume walking between the stores through a light drizzle that lingered.
 We found a new café that had recently opened and had some pre-dinner desserts before deciding to catch the next ferry back to St. Ignace.
 We were cold and damp and ruled out getting a chance to explore any of the rock formations in the interior of the island.

 If you’re interested in exploring Mackinac this summer, book soon!
-It’s one of the most popular tourist attractions in the state and hotels fill up early.
+It’s one of the most popular tourist attractions in Michigan and hotels fill up early, especially for summer weekends.

 Have you visited Mackinac Island before?
 What is your favorite part?